-Over-limit fees are all but extinct today — but there are some exceptions.
-While cardholders are automatically opted out of over-limit protection by default, mistakes can happen.
-About two years ago, Mike Gnitecki of Longview, Texas, inadvertently paid for a hotel stay with a card that had a smaller limit than others he owned.
+The CARD Act requires cardholders to automatically be opted out of over-limit protection by default.
+However, mistakes can happen.
+Mike Gnitecki of Longview, Texas, learned this lesson the hard way a few years ago when he inadvertently paid for a hotel stay with a card that had a smaller limit than others he owned.

 The transaction was processed, and the card issuer charged Gnitecki an over-limit fee.
 He called the hotel to have the charge refunded and the bill paid with a different, higher-limit card.
 After that, he contacted the issuer of the first card he paid with, and the over-limit fee was removed.
 Gnitecki said he was not previously aware of over-limit fees, and there was no explanation as to why he was charged.

-Credit expert and attorney Stephen Lesavich said issuers who still offer over-limit protection typically opt you out of it by default when you sign up.
+Credit expert and attorney Stephen Lesavich confirms that card issuers who still offer over-limit protection are supposed to opt you out of it by default when you sign up.
 Chances are you won’t notice this when you apply for a card.

 “It’s buried in the credit card contracts that we never read,” Lesavich says.

 Of course, some people like the idea of their card issuer approving a charge that happens to exceed the credit limit.
 If you’re someone who wants over-limit protection and you’re willing to pay for the privilege, you’ll need to contact your card issuer to opt-in for the service.